 - Scenic track with cliffs, beaches, and headlands

-Located in Granite Bay in Noosa National Park, the pools are roughly an hour walk past Devil’s Kitchen, along Alexandria Bay, and finally just beyond Hell’s Gates .
+Located in Granite Bay, in Noosa National Park, the fairy pools are roughly an hour walk past Devil’s Kitchen, along Alexandria Bay, and finally just beyond Hell’s Gates.

 Starting at the carpark on Seaview Terrace (just over two hours drive North from Brisbane), you can walk down the beach and then make your way to the hill on your left (there is a well-marked staircase up the hill).

-A few safety notes: make sure to check the tides before you go.
-The pools are encrusted with barnacles which are sharp, especially if a huge wave comes smashing in at high tide!
+Make sure to check the tides before you go.
+The fairy pools are encrusted with barnacles which are sharp, especially if a huge wave comes smashing in at high tide!
 Don’t risk it.
 And make sure to test out the depth of the water and any hidden rocks in the pools before you jump in!